 Her friendships crossed boundaries and she inspired people from all walks of life.
 Sharp and observant, her compassion for others was matched by her wit.
 She brought energy, zeal and vision to everything she did.
 Even declining health and the presence of a cane and oxygen tank did not seem to slow her down.
 She also had a soft spot for dogs and never traveled anywhere without a few dog biscuits in her pockets.

 She was devoted to her community, her family, friends, the church and the poor.
 The needs of others always came ahead of her own.

-Sister loved to laugh, she loved to tell stories, and she loved people, including their faults.
+Sister loved to laugh, she loved to tell stories, and she loved people (see could always see past their faults and failings).
 Most of all, she loved God and preached the Gospel by the way she lived her life.